Pantone Vs CMYK Colors: What are the Key Differences?

 Offset and Digital Printing

-Most printers use CMYK as a default color model to ensure better color consistency in printing.
+Most printers use CMYK as a default color model to ensure better color consistency when printing.

 Key Differences Between Pantone and CMYK Colors